Seph29/Lumos-G1/README.md

 | EN       | 2.14.250109      |
 | DE       | 2.08.250113      |

-Other firmware versions are not officially supported but probably works.
+Other firmware versions are not officially supported but probably work:

 | Language | Expected Version |
 |----------|------------------|